kensoh/Biohacking/README.md

 Avoid Alcohol|avoid hangovers|only non-alcoholic drinks|-

 ### Deprecated
-Trusted crowd-sourced ideas without observable impacts on me or impractical to implement
+Trusted crowd-sourced ideas without observable impacts for me, or impractical to implement

 What|Why|How|Supplier
 :--|:---|:--|:--